Brunadiasmiguel/depression/README.md

 The repository is organised as:

 - data folder: containing all the datasets on dataset bullet point
-- data-wrangling folder: containing new merged datasets and jupyter notebooks
+- data-wrangling folder: containing new merged datasets and jupyter notebooks with some analysis
 - Analysis folder: jupyter notebooks with statistic analysis
 - Ploting folder: plots from jupyter notebook
 - Tableau Presentation folder: tableau file

 ## Links